 I have a teaching qualification from abroad.Do I need to do a teaching course to be able to teach in the UK?

 You do not have to do a full teacher training course in the UK.You will need to complete an Overseas Teacher Training Programme (OTTP).
-Woodrush TSA does not offer this qualification.
+Woodrush TC does not offer this qualification.